I use quantitative analysis and diplomatic history to understand international relations, with an emphasis on international security.

 (b) Related Work

-The foundation for my research on the debft financing of wars was earlier research on the political economy of security, namely how fighting a war influences the economy and how the economy enables a country to acquire the means (both material and financial) to fight a war.
+My research on the debft financing of war built on earlier research on the political economy of security, namely how fighting a war influences the economy and how the economy enables a country to acquire the means (both material and financial) to fight a war.
 This work appeared in a book published by McGraw Hill Irwin.
 In interviews here and here, I discuss policy insights from this research.
-I also look at ways that states seek to acquire security ``on the cheap'', such as the the construction of border walls (the broader policy implications of this research are discussed here).
+I have subsequently looked at ways that states seek to acquire security ``on the cheap'', such as the the construction of border walls (the broader policy implications of this research are discussed here).

 By what processes do states form alliances or gain membership in existing alliances?
 Besides being an intriguing question in its own right, researching this question offers a window for exploring broader questions and concepts in international politics, such as how sovereign states cooperate.
 At present, this work falls into four projects:

 (a) Forming Alliances with Issue Linkages and Side Payments